 Intermittent Fasting (also known as “IF”) is an eating regimen (code: diet) that involves specific stretches of time without eating.
 There are several different protocols.
 The most common is a “16:8” protocol, which involves not eating for 16 hours over a single day’s 24-hour period.
-In other words, one only eats during the 8-hour “allowed” period.
+In other words, you only eat during the 8-hour “allowed” period.
 More extreme protocols, such as the 5:2 plan, involve eating a standard amount of food for 5 days of the week and restricting the other 2 days to only 25% of one’s total daily calorie needs.
 Similar to most diets, IF is often disguised as an intervention for health― but what becomes more challenging for clinicians like me is the emerging body of research that, while large, doesn’t support the story often presented to the public.
 Let’s dive into it.

-Intermittent fasting is one of the most controversial topics because technically, it doesn’t necessarily mean that you’re restricting calories enough to be in a calorie deficit.
-If you’re meeting your total nutrition needs during the “allowed” hours, then you can technically fuel your body sufficiently.
-There are, however, several issues that I’d like you to consider…
+Unlike most other diets, intermittent fasting is controversial because technically, it doesn’t necessarily mean that you’re restricting calories enough to be in a calorie deficit.
+If you’re meeting your total nutrition needs during the “allowed” hours, then you can technically fuel your body sufficiently… right?

 The body has two main sites for energy storage: glycogen and fat.
-When it comes to physical movement, the body prefers to burn glycogen because when compared to fat, glycogen is a more efficient fuel source.
-In other words, it’s easier for the body to burn glycogen.
-Therefore, it offers quick energy during times when quick movement is required (think petite allegro).
-Utilizing glycogen also allows the body to save fat for processes like hormone production, vitamin transport, vitamin absorption, and even bone development.
+When it comes to physical movement, the body prefers to burn glycogen because when compared to fat, glycogen is a more readily available fuel source that offers quick energy during times when quick movement is required (think petite allegro).
+Utilizing glycogen also allows the body to conserve protein and fat for processes like hormone production, vitamin transport, vitamin absorption, and even bone development.